keycloakify/docs.keycloakify.dev/build-options.md

 {% endtab %}
 {% endtabs %}

-By default it's the package.json hompage field at reverse with .keycloak at the end.
+By default it's the package.json homepage field at reverse with .keycloak at the end.

-You can overwrite this using an environement variable:
+You can overwrite this using an environment variable:

 ```bash
 KEYCLOAKIFY_GROUP_ID="com.your-company.your-project.keycloak" npx keycloakify